-Konaka: To be honest, I wrote it with awareness of Digimon Adventure tri.
+Konaka: To be honest, I wrote it actively thinking about Digimon Adventure tri.
 Mainly in the sense that I thought it would be interesting to depict Tamers‘s own version of “several years later”.
 Since, back then, Tamers also depicted the circumstances of the Internet in a true-to-life manner.

 Seki: When I heard about the plot from Konaka-san, he also sent me a message saying “please check with Kakudou-san and make sure this doesn’t clash with the worldview of Adventure and such.”
 I was thinking, “all right, I’ll do it,” but also “is this a written challenge to me as a producer?” (laughs).
 And then when I read the plot and saw what kind of scope it covered, I thought, “Konaka-san, you wrote something that would be unthinkable for a drama CD.”